ekimetrics/ekimetrics.github.io/blog/2022-10-26-Interpretability_sentiment_analysis_II.md

  ![screenshot-app](img/Interpretability_sentiment_analysis/Part_II/Image_2.jpg)
 <div align="center"> Figure 1 - Attention-Based token importance</div>

+<p>&nbsp;</p>

- We saw that the word groups "favorite movie", "it just never gets old", "performance brings tears", or "it is believable and startling" standed out.
+ We saw that the word groups "_favorite movie_", "_it just never gets old_", "_performance brings tears_", or "_it is believable and startling_" stood out.
 This explained well why the algorithm evaluated the review as positive and what was the semantic field at the root of this prediction.
 This work was done using the Hugging Face transformers library [3].

 ## Interpreting through counterfactual generation